-- in the case of "price-sensitive" events which are subject to the decision of the Board of Directors, all related communications to the market must be approved by the Board or on the authority of the Board; - in all other price-sensitive circumstances, the press release will be approved by the Managing Director and CEO, who will inform the Chair of the Board of Directors;

-- if the communications directly concern the Bank's and the Group's economic and financial reporting information, the Manager responsible for preparing the financial reports shall issue the attestation provided for by Article 154-bis of the Consolidated Law on Finance; - if the price-sensitive information relates to circumstances that fall within the sphere of activity of the subsidiaries, the Chair of the Board of Directors, the Managing Directors and/or the General Management of each Subsidiary are responsible for identifying and reporting these, and must promptly contact the Inside Information Management team to ensure that the public disclosure obligations are fulfilled; - the Co-Head of the Financial Market Coverage team within Inside Information Management who is responsible for the Investor Relations and Price-Sensitive Communication teams, will prepare the press releases for price-sensitive information for the Group; these releases will be given by Price-Sensitive Communications after authorisation by the relevant departments to the competent regulators via eMarket SDIR.
+- in the case of "price-sensitive" events which are subject to the decision of the Board of Directors, all related communications to the market must be approved by the Board or on the authority of the Board; - in all other price-sensitive circumstances, the press release will be approved by the Managing Director and CEO, who will inform the Chair of the Board of Directors; - if the communications directly concern the Bank's and the Group's economic and financial reporting information, the Manager responsible for preparing the financial reports shall issue the attestation provided for by Article 154-bis of the Consolidated Law on Finance; - if the price-sensitive information relates to circumstances that fall within the sphere of activity of the subsidiaries, the Chair of the Board of Directors, the Managing Directors and/or the General Management of each Subsidiary are responsible for identifying and reporting these, and must promptly contact the Inside Information Management team to ensure that the public disclosure obligations are fulfilled; - the Co-Head of the Financial Market Coverage team, acting for the Parent Company Inside Information Management Team, who is responsible for the Investor Relations, Price-Sensitive Communication and Financial Analysis & Market Monitoring teams, will prepare the press releases for price-sensitive information for the Group.
+These releases will be given by Price-Sensitive Communications - after authorisation by the relevant corporate departments - to the competent Regulators via eMarket SDIR.
 Price-Sensitive Communications will also publish the press releases on the Company's website; - if the information is only price sensitive for the subsidiaries, or if it relates to circumstances that fall within the sphere of activity of the Subsidiaries issuing financial instruments who are subject to the MAR regulation and which have or may have significant effects on them but not on the Group as a whole, the press releases will be done by the teams and corporate bodies from each of the subsidiaries concerned.
-They will also with the written authorisation of Inside Information Management and Media and Public Associations Relations circulate the press releases and publish them on their websites.
-If the communications directly concern the Bank's and the Group's economic and financial reporting information, the Manager responsible for preparing the financial reports shall issue the attestation provided for by Article 154-bis of the Consolidated Law on Finance; - the Co-Head of the Financial Market Coverage team in charge of the Investor Relations and Price-Sensitive Communication teams is responsible for managing relations with the financial analysts and institutional investors, jointly with the Co-Head of the Financial Market Coverage team in charge of the Rating Agencies and Investor Coverage and Roadshow teams, for the purpose of disclosing relevant information and ensuring its cohesion even if its external publication takes place via the internet; - the Co-Head of the Financial Market Coverage team in charge of the Rating Agencies and Investor Coverage and Roadshow teams is responsible for managing relations with the rating agencies, jointly with the Co-Head of the Financial Market Coverage team who is in charge of the Investor Relations and Price-Sensitive Communication teams, for the purpose of disclosing relevant information.
+They will also with the written authorisation of Parent Company Inside Information Management and Media and Public Associations Relations circulate the press releases and publish them on their websites.
+If the communications directly concern the Bank's and the Group's economic and financial reporting information, the Manager responsible for preparing the financial reports shall issue the attestation provided for by Article 154-bis of the Consolidated Law on Finance:

+- the Co-Head of the Financial Market Coverage team in charge of the Investor Relations, Price-Sensitive Communication and Financial Analysis & Market Monitoring teams is responsible for managing relations with the financial analysts and institutional investors, jointly with the Co-Head of the Financial Market Coverage team in charge of the Rating Agencies Relations and Investor Coverage & Roadshow teams, for the purpose of disclosing relevant information and ensuring its cohesion even if its external publication takes place via the internet; - the Co-Head of the Financial Market Coverage team in charge of the Rating Agencies Relations and Investor Coverage & Roadshow teams is responsible for managing relations with the rating agencies, jointly with the Co-Head of the Financial Market Coverage team who is in charge of the Investor Relations, Price-Sensitive Communication and Financial Analysis & Market Monitoring teams, for the purpose of disclosing relevant information.